aurelienkrieger/generating-images-machine-learning/demos/demo_roadmap.md

 - workflow
   - use ControlNet Depth for advanced image to image
   - start from image of Tokyo streets
-  - adapt to French village
+  - prompt "French village" that follows the same perspective
   - play with parameters for more control over composition

 - learnings
-  - how to use ControlNet Depth
+  - how to use ControlNet Depth for perspective

 ## Darth Vader in a landscape